oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/implementation.md

 ## Summary
 This guide covers implementation of principles outlined in the [Sovereign Controls addon](./readme.md) document.
 As an example we're going to implement restrictions for a German customer using EU Sovereign Cloud and who wants to restrict data to the `eu-frankfurt-2` region.
 However, configuration files can be modified to specifically fit the sovereign requiremnts of any customer.

+## IAM Layer
+You can find configuration examples for groups, policies, and quotas in [identity_svrgn.auto.tfvars.json](./identity_svrgn.auto.tfvars.json) file.

 ## 1. Groups
 If a certain user group needs to be restricted to provisioning resources in a specific region, it's recommended to create a region-specific group.
 As IAM Groups are global resources, we denote the region specificity using a naming convention, e.g., `grp-${region}-security-admins`.
-You can see an example configuration in the [identity.auto.tfvars.json](./identity.auto.tfvars.json) file, section `groups_configuration`.
+You can see an example configuration in the [identity_svrgn.auto.tfvars.json](./identity.auto.tfvars.json) file, section `groups_configuration`.
 These groups can either extend the default groups provided by a landing zone or replace them if only a specific region is required.

 > [!WARNING]
 > Groups and policies controlling access permisions to IAM need to be always applied in the [Home Region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm#The) otherwise they have no effect.